A Brief History of root cause analysis (RCA)

 Determining the root causes of problematic business models requires a lot of precise work.
 There are various recognized methods for root cause analysis.
 Depending on the company, the methods should be checked individually for suitability for the company.
+One way to do this is by using a root cause analysis checklist.
 The following root cause analysis tools are examples of successful root cause analysis methods:

 This method originates from the automotive industry.
 8D is a comprehensive root cause analysis of crucial problems in the production process.
 The 8D approach is used in many industries, such as healthcare, retail, and manufacturing.
 With the help of an 8D checklist, you can define permanent corrective actions using collected data related to the problem.

 The Failure Mode and Effects Analysis (FMEA) is used to anticipate certain problems before they occur so that negative effects can be minimized.
 For example, an FMEA checklist is used in product design to avoid costly production errors

 The very popular approach of the 5 Whys method is used for a wide range of problems, but especially when implementing Kaizen, the endeavor to continuously improve opperations.
 The method is simple.
 The question “Why did this problem occur?” is asked and answered five times.
 A 5 Whys analysis checklist documents this process in a clear manner.

 The DMAIC process deals comprehensively with the analysis phase of problem solving.
 As part of the Six Sigma method it deals with the implementation of long-term solutions.
 A digital DMAIC checklist helps you set performance targets in a clear and goal-oriented manner.